+TOUR NAME

-TOUR NAME TOUR DATES
+TOUR DATES \

 Please complete one application, per person in block letters and sign.
 Parental signature is required for participants under 18 years of age.
-Please mail this form with the appropriate deposit to: P.O.
+Please mail this form with the appropriate deposit to: PO.
 Box 8285, ARMADALE, VICTORIA, 3143.
 On receipt of this Reservation Application and deposit, ASA will process your booking and if approved, send you a tour confirmation.

-Applicant Details (as in passport) TITLE Mr TEL.
+Applicant Details (as in passport) TITLE Mrs Ms Miss Dr Other EMAIL address Passport Number Expiry date/ / Nationality Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a colour copy of my current passport Covid Certificate A copy of my current international certificate enclosed Travel Plans I plan to leave Australia before the tour commences.
+Planned departure date// I will be arranging my airfare independently and taking the Land Content Only option.
+Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion Meals Please X the box if you CAN NOT eat any of the following: I do not have any specific dietary requests fish poultry red meat dairy products Allergies: Refer to the Medical Information Other Other Description Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour with ASA Name TEL.
 (AH) ( ) TEL.
-(BH) ( ) Mobile Tel: EMAIL address Date of birth / / GENDER Male Female Passport Number Expiry date/ / Nationality Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a colour copy of my current passport Travel Plans I wish ASA to book my airfare, please contact me to discuss my options.
-Business Class Economy Class I plan to leave Australia before the tour commences.
-Planned departure date I will be arranging my airfare independently and taking the Land Content Only option.
-Frequent Flyer Membership # Name of Airline Airline Seat preference (please note request only) Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion Meals I do not have any specific dietary requests Fish poultry red meat dairy products eggs pork nuts Allergies: Refer to the Medical Information Other Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour with ASA Name Relationship to Traveller Address TEL.
-(AH) ( ) TEL.
-(BH) ( ) Mobile Tel:
+(BH) ( ) Mobile Tel: EMAIL address EMAIL address